-It is possible for approved projects to receive an advance payment from the ERDF up to 10% of the overall contribution.
+It is possible for approved projects to receive an advance payment from the ERDF of 10% of the overall contribution (from ERDF as well as from FDR when the LP/PP is an Italian public body or body governed by public law)" and conditional on the availability of ERDF funds following the EU reimbursement to Managing Authority and on any other further circumstances that may threaten the Programme sound financial management, provided that it is requested by the concerned LPs/PPs.
 Advance payment will be allocated according to the availability of funds by the Programme.
-Additional information is available in factsheet n.
+Additional information is available in Factsheet n.
 6 "Project Implementation".
 The conditions to receive the advance payment, will be further detailed in the Subsidy Contract.